Services

 Understanding Manufacturing AI in 2026

-Manufacturing AI now falls into two main categories.
-The category is overloaded.
-A forecasting dashboard inside an ERP, a CNC monitoring platform, and a generative AI assistant are all marketed as "manufacturing AI software", even though they solve very different operational problems.
+The label is overloaded.
+A forecasting dashboard inside an ERP, a CNC monitoring platform, and a generative AI assistant are all marketed as "manufacturing AI software", even though they solve completely different operational problems.
+Two of those problems run on fundamentally different data, so it helps to separate the machine layer from the business-data layer before deciding what to buy.

 1. Sensor and Machine-Focused AI